neet/masto.js/README.md

 npx masto-cli token --uri=https://example.com --email=EMAIL --password=PASSWORD
 ```

-Then you can use Masto.js!
-Here's a simple example that creates status.
+Then here's a simple example that creates status.
 Replace `TOKEN` to your token you saved by the command above.

 ```ts
 import Masto from 'masto';